Ryft marketplace payments—overview of key features

 While Ryft lacks Stripe Connect's extensive 135-currency support, it performs well compared to its immediate peers, Mangopay (the same 15 currencies) and PayPal for Marketplaces (24 currencies).

-Your marketplaces should offer locally trusted or globally accepted relevant payment options in each geography to maximize conversion rates.
+Your marketplace should offer locally trusted or globally accepted relevant payment options in each geography to maximize conversion rates.

 Ryft covers the major payment methods, including:

-This is a somewhat smaller list than Ryft’s that larger competitors support, but as Ryft has shared with us that adding Alternative Payment Methods, including Sofort, iDEAL, and Blik, is on the roadmap.
+This is a somewhat smaller list than Ryft’s that larger competitors support, but as Ryft has shared with us that adding Alternative Payment Methods, including Sofort (now a part of Klarna), iDEAL, and Blik, is on the roadmap.

 Most two-sided marketplaces monetize through commissions, which means that the marketplace takes its cut out of each transaction it processes.